laradumps/laradumps-docs/docs/laravel/get-started/installation.md

 LaraDumps is not a malicious software and all code is open-source, you can check it yourself!

-Authorize LaraDumps to run, follow these steps:
+To authorize LaraDumps to run, follow these steps:

-1․ Click "Open" in the alert box.
+1․ Click on the  (Apple logo) on the top menu.

-2․ Open System Preferences.
+2․ Go to `System Preferences`.

-3․ Go to the Security & Privacy tab.
+3․ Open the `Security & Privacy` tab.

-4․ Click on the lock and enter your password, so you can make changes.
+4․ Click on the 🔒 (lock pad) and enter your password to authenticate.

-5․ Click "Open Anyway" for LaraDumps.
+5․ Click `Open Anyway` for LaraDumps.

+6․ Once again, click `Open` when you are prompted about "This is an Internet Application".

+Now, LaraDumps should run just fine!

 <!-- tabs:end -->